 Members of the armed forces can take advantage of Pre-Check.
 They simply need to enter their DoD ID number from the back of their common access card into the “known traveler number” field of their flight reservations or when updating their Defense Travel System profile for official travel.

-No, you do not need to a TSA Pre-Check to use the benefit and you are not issued a card for the program.
+No, you do not need to show a TSA Pre-Check card to use the benefit and you are not issued a card for the program.

 No, TSA Pre-Check does not require you to take and/or pass a drug test.

 TSA will send a renewal notification to members who have a valid email and/or phone number on record.